IlijaMihajlovic/Move-Sprites-Around-With-Touches/README.md

 # Move Sprites Around With Touches
-This whole project is created completely programmatically without .sks files and Xcodes Scene Edidor.
+This whole project is created completely programmatically without .sks files and Xcodes Scene Editor.